-Study our modules
+Study our modules and learning materials

 The EUCLID modules consist of a series of eBook chapters and online courses covering all major aspects of the Linked Data consumption lifecycle.

 The EUCLID eBook chapters contain multimedia materials, such as videos and screencasts, as well as quizzes.
 They are available for the following platforms:

 - eReaders (ePUB)

 - Kindle devices